FaNt4zMa/endfire/readme.md

 ## ✨ Features

 - **Purple flames on endstone**: Place fire on endstone blocks to create stunning purple fire effects
-- **Completely server-side**: Built with Polymer and Filament for seamless multiplayer compatibility
+- **Completely server-side**: Built with Polymer and filament for seamless multiplayer compatibility
 - **No client mods required**: Players see the purple fire without installing anything

 ---